-Cellulosic ethanol, a 2nd generation biofuel made from agricultural residues such as wheat straw and corn stover, could make a substantial contribution to achieve the EU’s objectives.
-As yet, the main challenge was to develop a cellulosic ethanol process that is technologically feasible and at the same time economically profitable.
-The innovative sunliquid® technology developed by Clariant Produkte (Deutschland) GmbH, the coordinator of the EU-funded project SUNLIQUID (“sunliquid® large scale demonstration plant for the production of cellulosic ethanol”), has overcome this challenge and meets all the requirements of a technically and economically efficient process for converting agricultural residues into climate-friendly biofuel.
-The process converts the difficult to access C5 and C6 sugars contained in this plant material almost entirely into ethanol.
-The resources used do not compete with food and feed crops, but are created in sufficient quantities worldwide as a by-product of current agricultural practice.
-Another major advantage of this technology: up to 95% of CO2 emissions can be saved compared to fossil fuels when used as transportation fuel.
+Cellulosic ethanol, an advanced biofuel made from agricultural residues such as wheat straw and corn stover, could make a substantial contribution to achieve the EU’s objectives and reduce GHG emissions in the EU.
+As yet, the main challenge has been to develop a production process for cellulosic ethanol that is technologically highly performant and at the same time economically profitable.
+The innovative sunliquid® technology developed by Clariant has overcome this challenge and meets all the requirements of a technically and economically efficient process for converting agricultural residues into a climate-friendly biofuel.
+Tapping into the full potential of plants, the sunliquid® process makes use of currently underutilized non-food biomass and converts the difficult to access C5 and C6 sugars contained in this plant material almost entirely into ethanol.
+Another major advantage of this technology is that up to 95% of CO2 emissions can be saved compared to fossil fuels.